PierreQuentel/bihan/README.md

   into account and the mapping between urls and functions is reset.
   Defaults to `True`.

 - `application.root` is a path in the server file system.
-It will be available in scripts as `dialog.root`.
+It is available in scripts as `dialog.root`.
+Defaults to the application directory.

 - `application.run([host, [port]])` starts the application on the development server, on the specified host and port. _host_ defaults to `"localhost"` and _port_ to `8000`.

-- `application.static` is a dictionary mapping paths of the form "/path" and directories in the server file system.
+- `application.static` is a dictionary mapping paths of the form _/path_ to directories in the server file system.
 It it used to serve static files (HTML pages, images, Javascript programs, etc.).
-By default, the dictionary maps "/static" to the folder __static__ in the server directory.
+By default, the dictionary maps _/static_ to the folder __static__ in the server directory.

 Response body